Low Carat Gold Coins

 Over the past half millennium, two main standards have emerged for circulation coins, 90% fine (21.60 carats), and 91.66% fine (22 carat), these standards combined durability with resistance to tarnishing.
 Most countries have used one or other of these two standards, although there have been a few exceptions.

 Investment Gold = Minimum 90%

-The corollary of this is that VAT is payable on low carat gold coins in the EU, and many other countries.
+The corollary of this is that VAT is payable on low carat gold coins in the UK, and many other countries.
 With this in mind, it seems more sensible for collectors and investors alike in such countries to spend the extra on buying tax exempt coins rather than in tax on intrinsically less valuable ones.